 Digital Marketing and Velocity

-The DXP software enables you to centralize your content creation business processes.
-That simplifies creating engaging and authentic content like blog posts, which can then be spread across campaigns and channels.
+DXPs enable you to centralize your content creation, simplifying the creation of engaging and authentic content like blog posts, which can then be spread across campaigns and channels.
 It also simplifies the workflow between the creative and marketing verticals by providing a simple solution to manage creative assets.

 The DXP platform you choose should align with the needs of your company.
 It should offer the following functionalities to enhance the system's integrity.